vocdoni/blind-csp/README.md

-      --baseURL string        base URL path for serving the API (default "/v1/auth") --dataDir string        datadir for storing files and config (default "/home/user/.blindcsp") --domain string         domain name for tls with letsencrypt (port 443 must be forwarded) --handler string        the authentication handler to use, available: {dummy uniqueIp idCat} (default "dummy") --handlerOpts strings   options that will be passed to the handler --key string            private CSP key as hexadecimal string (leave empty for autogenerate) --logLevel string       log level {debug,info,warn,error} (default "info")
+      --baseURL string        base URL path for serving the API (default "/v1/auth") --dataDir string        datadir for storing files and config (default "/home/user/.blindcsp") --domain string         domain name for tls with letsencrypt (port 443 must be forwarded) --handler string        the authentication handler to use, available: {dummy uniqueIp idCat rsa} (default "dummy") --handlerOpts strings   options that will be passed to the handler --key string            private CSP key as hexadecimal string (leave empty for autogenerate) --logLevel string       log level {debug,info,warn,error} (default "info")